mongodb/docs/source/includes/cluster-settings/customize-storage.rst

    For cluster tiers up to and including M40, |service| enforces a 50:1 ratio of disk storage to RAM to facilitate consistent performance of clusters with large datasets.
-For cluster tiers of M50 and higher, the enforced ratio is 100:1.
+For cluster tier M50 and higher, the enforced ratio is 100:1.

    .. example::

-      To support 3 TB of disk storage you must select a cluster tier with at least 32 GB of RAM (M50 or higher).
+      To support 3 TB of disk storage you must select a cluster with at least 32 GB of RAM (M50 or higher).

    |service| has a 4 TB disk storage limit on all replica sets and
-   shards, regardless of cluster tier.
+   shards, regardless of cluster.
 To expand total cluster storage beyond 4 TB, enable :ref:`sharding
    <cluster-option-sharding>`.

    For clusters with :guilabel:`Auto-Expand Storage` enabled,
    |service| respects the calculated maximum storage for the
-   selected cluster tier.
+   selected cluster.
 Users whose disk storage reaches the allowable limit receive notification by email.

 For more information on the default resources and available